kevgo/vscode-markdown-ide/README.md

 ### autocomplete links to Markdown documents

 Typing `[` triggers autocompletion for links to Markdown files.
+The link title is the first heading in the linked file.

 ![autocompletion demo](https://raw.githubusercontent.com/kevgo/vscode-markdown-ide/main/documentation/autocomplete.gif)